cozy-labs/cozy-desktop/doc/developer/coffeescript.md

 the new language stack.
 The list of changes can be seen in the corresponding GitHub [pull request][7].

-Because of lack of time, some minor issues still remain in the ES code, e.g.:
+Because of lack of time, some minor issues still remain in the ES code, like a few useless `return` statements for example.

-- Useless `return` statements
-- CoffeeScript-only operators that were replaced with generated `__guard*` functions

 Those will be adressed progressively while working on new features or enhancements.
 But help is still welcome :smile: